jwhupup/play-ui/docs/guide/install.md

 # Installation

-This section explains how to properly install and use an Play Vue.
+This section explains how to properly install and use an Play UI.

 <!-- ## Full Import